Royal corgis: Domestic life

 In 2007, the Queen was noted to have five corgis, Monty, Emma, Linnet, Willow, and Holly; five cocker spaniels, Bisto, Oxo, Flash, Spick, and Span; and four "Dorgis" (dachshund-corgi crossbreeds), Cider, Berry, Vulcan, and Candy.
 In 2012, Queen Elizabeth II's corgis Monty, Willow, and Holly appeared during the brief James Bond sketch when Daniel Craig arrived at Buckingham Palace for a mission to take the queen to the 2012 Summer Olympics opening ceremony.
 Monty, who had previously belonged to the Queen Mother, and one of her "Dorgis" died in September 2012.
 Monty had been named after the horse whisperer and friend of the Queen, Monty Roberts.
 It was reported in July 2015 that the Queen stopped breeding corgis as she did not wish any to survive her in the event of her death.
 Monty Roberts had urged Elizabeth to breed more corgis in 2012, but she had told him that she "didn't want to leave any young dog behind" and wanted to put an end to the practice.

 By April 2018, with the death of Willow, the Queen no longer had any full-bred corgis.
 Only one dorgi, Candy, was still alive.
-Candy was joined by another Dogri pup named Fergus and a pure-bred corgi called Muick in 2021, both gifts from her son Prince Andrew, and granddaughters Princesses Beatrice and Eugenie to cheer her up while her husband, Prince Philip, was recovering from a heart surgury.
+Candy was joined by another Dorgi pup named Fergus and a pure-bred corgi called Muick in 2021, both gifts from her son Prince Andrew, and granddaughters Princesses Beatrice and Eugenie to cheer her up while her husband, Prince Philip, was recovering from heart surgery.
 Fergus however died from a heart defect at five-months old in the same year.
-In June 2021, the Queen was gifted a new corgi, Sandy, by Andrew, Beatrice and Eugenie.
-It was Sarah, Duchess of York, who found the puppies that were gifted to the Queen.
+In June 2021, the Queen was given a new corgi, Sandy, by Andrew, Beatrice and Eugenie.
+It was Sarah, Duchess of York, who found the puppies that were given to the Queen.
 After the Queen's death in September 2022, it was announced that Andrew and Sarah would adopt the two surviving royal corgis, and they would be resettled to their residence in the Royal Lodge on the Windsor Estate.